 High Speed Limits Causing More Fatal Accidents

-Posted on behalf of The Bell Law Firm, PLLC on Jun 21, 2016 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Jun 21, 2016 in Car Accidents

 Speed limits have gradually increased across the country in the past two decades.
 The Insurance Institute for Highway Safety (IIHS) Highway Loss Data Institute reports that this increase has cost the U.S. 33,000 lives.
 In fact, in just 2013, there were 1,900 deaths attributed to these speed increases.

 The individual states set their own speed limits.
 In West Virginia, for example, the maximum speed limit in 1993 was 65 mph.
 That limit was raised to 70 mph in 2013.

 West Virginia, however, is definitely not on the high end of this range.
 Texas boasts a maximum speed limit of 85 mph.
 Many of the Midwest states have maximum speed limits of 75 mph.
 Six states have max speed limits of 80 mph.

 Congress required the states to keep speed limits at 55 mph until 1973 to retain their highway funds, but those restrictions were relaxed in the late 1980s.
 They were completely repealed in 1995.